Spectral gap in random bipartite biregular graphs and applications: Introduction

 We will focus on the spectrum of the adjacency matrix.
 Similar to the case of the $d$-regular graph, in the bipartite, biregular graph, the spectrum of the normalized Laplacian is a scaled and shifted version of the adjacency matrix: Because of the structure of the graph, $D^{-1/2} A D^{-1/2} = \frac{1}{\sqrt{d_1 d_2}} A$.
 Therefore, a spectral gap for $A$ again implies that one exists for $\mathcal{L}$.

-Previous work on bipartite, biregular graphs includes the work of \citet{feng1996} and \citet{li1996}, who proved the analog of Alon-Boppana bound.
+Previous work on bipartite, biregular graphs includes the work of \citet*{feng1996} and \citet*{li1996}, who proved the analog of the Alon-Boppana bound.
 For every $\epsilon >0$,

 as the number of vertices goes to infinity.
-This bound also follows immediately from the fact that the second largest eigenvalue cannot be asymptoticly smaller than the right limit of the asymptotic support for the eigenvalue distribution, which is $\sqrt{d_1-1} + \sqrt{d_2 - 1}$ and was first computed by \citet{godsil1988}.
+This bound also follows immediately from the fact that the second largest eigenvalue cannot be asymptotically smaller than the right limit of the asymptotic support for the eigenvalue distribution, which is $\sqrt{d_1-1} + \sqrt{d_2 - 1}$ and was first computed by \citet*{godsil1988}.
+They found the spectral measure $\mu(\lambda)$ has a point mass at $\lambda=0$ of size $\frac{1}{2} |d_1 - d_2| / (d_1 + d_2)$ and a continuous part given by the density